lilyinstarlight/overlay/README.md

 [Plex](http://plex.tv/) is a service that allows convenient access to central media over a variety of devices.
 Plex Media Player is a new desktop client for Plex that includes a nice ten-foot interface and is designed for connecting to the television.
 Note: Plex Pass users can add the "~amd64" or "~x86" keywords to the packages to get the latest Plex Pass versions.

 #### v4l2loopback [media-video/v4l2loopback]
 [v4l2loopback](https://github.com/umlaeute/v4l2loopback) is a kernel module to create V4L2 loopback devices.
-These can be used in conjunction with WebcamStudio or other software (e.g. ffmpeg or gstreamer) to create a virtual webcam device.
+These can be used in conjunction with software (e.g. ffmpeg or gstreamer) to create a virtual webcam device.

 #### Calf Studio Gear [media-plugins/calf]
 [Calf Studio Gear](http://calf-studio-gear.org/) is a set of free and open source professional audio plug-ins.
 This package has an "experimental" use flag which enables experimental plugins.